-While building and maintaining a good credit score opens doors to education loans and home ownership down the road, a history of bad credit can shut them just as fast.
+While building and maintaining a good credit score opens doors to college student loans and home ownership, a history of bad credit can shut them just as fast.

 How are parents supposed to navigate this issue?

-1. Open a checking account
+1. Get your kid a checking account

 Most banks offer checking accounts that come with monitoring tools for parents.
 If your teen manages his or her account responsibly and regularly, he or she might be a good candidate for a credit card.

 2. Monitor spending behavior